hornster02/hornster02/README.md

 ***🟦 Process Monitor+🟦 FileActivityWatch*** - activities of running processes - detailed list of accesses on SSD/registry/network

-***KernelEX/One-Core-API/Extended Kernel for Windows Vista/VxKex*** - ability to run newer applications on an unsupported system (compatiblity layer).
+***KernelEX/One-Core-API/Extended Kernel for Windows Vista/VxKex*** - ability to run newer applications on an unsupported system (compatibility layer).
 For example Firefox 52 (2017) in Win98

 ***🟦 HxD+CFF Explorer+Resource Hacker*** - editing executables and more